GabeScott/standard-works-vault/General Conference/2008 April - Faith of Our Father.md

 When Carmen told her mother about this decision, however, her mother was devastated.
 “How can you be so unfaithful to the faith of your fathers?” she asked.

 Carmen’s mother was not the only one who objected.
 Carmen’s strong-willed sister, Lisa, was every bit as troubled by the news.
-Perhaps troubled is too soft a word.
+Perhaps *troubled* is too soft a word.
 She was very angry.

 Lisa said that she would find those young missionaries and tell them just how wrong they were.
 She marched to the chapel and found the missionaries, and, you guessed it, Lisa was baptized too.

 Many years later, Carmen’s mother also received a testimony that the gospel of Jesus Christ had been restored to the earth.
 One day she said to her daughters and grandchildren, “I want to be in the same heaven as you.”
 While in her mid-70s, she too entered the waters of baptism and became a member of the Church.

+## The Faith of Our Father

 What, then, is the faith of our fathers?
 Is it the religion of our parents, grandparents, and great-grandparents?